geotools/geotools/docs/user/tutorial/datastore/source.rst

       :start-after: // header
       :end-before: // getDataStore start

 #.
-As a connivence we can type narrow our **getDataStore()** method to explicitly to return a **CSVDataStore**.
+To assist others we can type narrow our **getDataStore()** method to explicitly to return a **CSVDataStore**.
 In addition to being accurate, this prevents a lot of casts resulting in more readable code.

    .. literalinclude:: /../src/main/java/org/geotools/tutorial/csv/CSVFeatureSource.java
       :language: java